 - The huge, extremely dense block of carbon offers superior filtration compared to granular media.
 Catalytic coal and activated carbon undergo ion exchange and micron filtration to achieve the first efficiency of this type.

 - The LED system monitors the flow and the water and gives you a color-coded notification informing you when to replace the filter.

 - It has a salt-free softening technology so you get effective “soft” water without using salt or aggressive chemicals.

 SPECIAL OFFER: Up to 50% discount and FREE shipping on select items using the Aquasana coupon code: AQGEEK50.

 What’s The Best Lead Water Filter Whole House?

 The best water filters that remove lead include dispensers or water filters like the iSpring RCC7 connected to the tap allow water to flow through adsorption media that absorb impurities such as lead.

 The filters should be replaced according to the filter capacity recommended by the manufacturer so that they can continue to reduce lead and other contaminants for which they are certified.

-In my opinion, the OptimH2O is the best way to filter lead out of water.
+In my opinion, the OptimH2O is by far one of the best water filters that remove lead.